By Mayo Clinic Staff

 - Emotional stress.
 Stress can interfere with certain hormones needed to produce sperm.
 Severe or prolonged emotional stress, including problems with fertility, can affect your sperm count.

 - Weight.
-Obesity can cause hormone changes that reduce male fertility.
+Obesity can impair fertility in several ways, including directly impacting sperm themselves as well as by causing hormone changes that reduce male fertility.

 - Smoking tobacco